jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

     (3) Cancellato: et testibus supradictis.

-Not pretty eh?
+In the scan of the original, the reader's eye readily parses the page: the layout has meaning.
+But as you can see, reduced to plain text like this, none of the metadata implied by the page layout and typography can be differentiated by automated processes.

-You can see from the scan that each charter has the following metadata associated with it
+You can see from the scan that each charter has the following metadata associated with it.

 * Charter number
 * Page number